 Minimum Viable Product Template – Cheat Sheet

-A minimum viable product is that activity which allows a team to collect the maximum amount of validated learning about customers with the least effort.
+A minimum viable product is the activity that allows a team to collect the maximum amount of validated learning about customers with the least amount of effort.
 The MVP must allow the startup to complete one cycle of the Build-Measure-Learn loop by presenting something to the customers and receiving feedback.